arpitbbhayani/articles/blogs/fractional-cascading.md

 ```

 ### Creating a huge list
 Once we have all the position tuples and they are well associated with the corresponding elements, we create an auxiliary list of size `k * n` that holds all the elements from all the `k` lists.
-This auxiliary list is again kept sorted so that we could perform binary search on it.
+This auxiliary list is again kept sorted so that we could perform a binary search on it.

 ## Working
 Given a target value, we perform a binary search in the above auxiliary list and get the smallest element greater than or equal to this target value.
 Once we get the element, we now get the associated position tuple.
 This position tuple is precisely the position of the target element in all the `k` lists.
 Thus by performing one binary search in this huge list, we are able to get the required positions.